Ospedale degli Innocenti: Design

 Brunelleschi's design was based on Classical Roman, Italian Romanesque and late Gothic architecture.
 The loggia was a well known building type, such as the Loggia dei Lanzi.
-But the use of round columns with classically correct capitals, in this case of the composite order, in conjunction with a dosserets (or impost blocks) was novel.
+But the use of round columns with classically correct capitals, in this case of the composite order, in conjunction with dosserets (or impost blocks) was novel.
 So too, the circular arches and the segmented spherical domes behind them.
 The architectural elements were also all articulated in grey stone (pietra serena) and set off against the white of the walls.
 Also novel was the proportional logic.
 The heights of the columns, for example, was not arbitrary.
 If a horizontal line is drawn along the tops of the columns, a square is created out of the height of the column and the distance from one column to the next.
 This desire for regularity and geometric order was to become an important element in Renaissance architecture.

 The tondi

 Above each column is a ceramic tondo.
 These were originally meant by Brunelleschi to be blank concavities, but around 1490 Andrea della Robbia was commissioned to fill them in.
 The design features a baby in swaddling clothes.
-A few of the tondi are still the original ones, but some are 19th century copies.
+A few of the tondi are still the original ones, but, like the capitals, most of them are 19th century copies, the originals are shown in the museum.

 The insignia of the American Academy of Pediatrics is based on one of the tondi.